matthiasn/Clojush/README.md

 no sense to rely on that) is :error-function, which should be a function that takes a Push program and returns a list of errors.
 Note that this assumes that you will be doing single-objective evolution with the objective being thought of as an error to be minimized.
-This assumption not intrinsic to Push or PushGP; it's just the simplest and most standard thing to do, so it's what I've done here.
+This assumption is not intrinsic to Push or PushGP; it's just the simplest and most standard thing to do, so it's what I've done here.
 One could easily hack around that.
 In the most generic applications you'll want to have your error function run through a